 As we have mentioned earlier, portable or compact air compressors are the best options for familiar nailers and nail guns.
 They are portable and can be moved from one place to another with great comfort.
 Usually, compact air compressors have 2-20 gallons and they are enough for small to medium level tasks.

-- For indoor tasks, 2-4 gallons of air compressor is best.
+- For indoor tasks, a 2-4 gallons of air compressor is best.
 They also work well with semi-professional tasks and best for small nail guns that require low air pressure in bursts.

 - 4-6 gallon size is best for framing nailers which require more air pressure.
 People who are buying an air compressor for outdoor nailing guns should choose this size as these tasks can’t be done with a 2-gallon air compressor.